YellowRoseCx/exif_date_from_filename/README.md

 Most of the time, the file name of a photo contains the date and time when the photo was taken.
 This script reads the date and time from the file name and updates the EXIF date of the photo.

-## Requirements

-- Python 3.11 or higher
-- Required Python packages (see requirements.txt)

 > This script is extremely conservative.
 Rather than messing up your photos, it will refuse to update the EXIF date.